pizzapanther/Google-IO-2012/06-29_Cloud-Storage/notes.md

 * cross origin resource sharing, will this only work in chrome?
 * notifications, web hooks basically for files when uploaded/changed
 * can turn on logging and anayltics

+### Idea
+django service to generate site and publish to cloud storage